MicrosoftLearning/20486D-DevelopingASPNETMVCWebApplications/Instructions/20486D_MOD02_LAB_MANUAL.md

 3. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **CommentController**
     - Action name: **DisplayComments (GET)**
-    - Action description: **This action runs when the user clicks the “Add a Comment” link in the DisplayPhoto view.
-The action creates a new instance of the Comment model class and sets its PhotoID to be the ID of the current Photo.
-It passes this new comment to the AddComment view**
+    - Action description: **This action runs when the DisplayPhoto view is displayed.
+The action requires the current PhotoID as a parameter and uses it to get all the comments for the current photo from the database.
+The action returns the _DisplayComments partial view.**

 4. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **CommentController**
     - Action name: **AddComment (GET)**
-    - Action description: **This action runs when the user clicks “Submit” in the AddComment view.
-The action saves the details of the new comment in the database and redirects the user to the DisplayPhoto view**
+    - Action description: **This action runs when the user clicks the “Add a Comment” link in the DisplayPhoto view.
+The action creates a new instance of the Comment model class and sets its PhotoID to be the ID of the current photo.
+It passes this new comment to the AddComment view.**

 5. In **Table 2: MVC Controllers**, add an action using the following information:
     - Controller name: **CommentController**
     - Action name: **AddComment (POST)**
-    - Action description: **This action runs when the user clicks the “Add a Comment” link in the DisplayPhoto view.
-The action creates a new instance of the Comment model class and sets its PhotoID to be the ID of the current Photo.
-It passes this new comment to the AddComment view**
+    - Action description: **This action runs when the user clicks “Submit” in the AddComment view.
+The action saves the details of the new comment in the database and redirects the user to the DisplayPhoto view.**

 6. Merge all the rows in the **Controller** column that belong to the **CommentController** controller, and save the document.